-What if there is a whole market filled with guitars which are specifically made to be travel-friendly and offer you the great opportunity of taking them with you to just about anywhere?
+What if there is a whole market filled with instruments that are specifically made to be travel-friendly and offer you the great opportunity of taking them with you to just about anywhere?

-There are so many guitars which you can put in your backpack and take them everywhere you go and you don’t need to worry about scratching or taking so much space of your traveling bag.
+There are so many models that you can put in your backpack and take them everywhere you go and you don’t need to worry about scratching or taking so much space of your travel bag.

-Nonetheless, there are some guitars who have almost authentic sound like some robust full-sized guitars and are being currently marketed at the most affordable prices ever.
-So here we are going to discuss about the best traveling guitars you can get your hands on.
+Nonetheless, there are some acoustic guitars who have almost authentic sound like some robust full-sized guitars and are being currently marketed at the most affordable prices ever.
+So here we are going to discuss about some of the greatest traveling guitars you can get your hands on.

-I promise you will be happy traveling around the world and you will not need to care so much or overthink about taking or leaving your guitar since you can’t fit it somewhere to take it with you wherever you are going.
+I promise you will be happy going all around the world and you will not need to care so much or overthink about taking or leaving your guitar since you can’t fit it somewhere to take it with you wherever you are going.

 Also, a great contributing factor in deciding which is the best travel acoustic guitar is the price.
-If you are someone who likes to play only for fun you don’t need to invest on a 1000$ guitar but on another note, if you are a great performer then you need a guitar which is going to help you perform as great as possible.
+If you are someone who likes to play only for fun you don’t need to invest in a 1000$ guitar but on another note, if you are a great performer then you need a guitar which is going to help you perform as great as possible.
 One more thing you should look for when buying a guitar is the weight.
 The weight is the most important thing when it comes to traveling because no one wants to carry a heavy instrument with them, right?

-So whether you’re traveling for one day, one week or one year you can take your traveling guitar everywhere you go, so check out the guitars one the list for more information about traveling guitars.
+So whether you’re traveling for one day, one week or one year you can take your acoustic guitar everywhere you go, so check out the instruments on the list for more information about traveling guitars.

 Which is the Best Travel Acoustic Guitar?

-It would be unfair to start a best travel acoustic guitar list without mentioning a Martin guitar, right?
+It would be unfair to start a travel guitar list without mentioning a Martin guitar, right?

 Martin maybe not one of the brands you may associate with affordable instruments.
 But the reason they managed to survive to this day for almost perhaps two eras was the reason because they don’t want to sacrifice quality over mass.
 But circumstances have evolved.
-And one of the best of traveling guitars is the Martin LXM who has a lot to offer but is so provocative at the identical time.
+And one of the most popular guitars is the Martin LXM who has a lot to offer but is so provocative at an identical time.
 But like I said it’s the best performing guitars that can satisfy your traveling purposes at the time.

 This is the reason for all the controversy, the fact that they applied mostly artificial elements at the time they produced the Martin LXM.
 Rather than wood, they’ve used mahogany and spruce top is made out of High-Pressure Laminate.
 This is the reason why people turned around from this guitar, which we can understand.

 Maybe the reason why this guitar became so much famous is probably the tone, even with all High-Pressure Laminate you still get that trademark tone that Martin guitars have always been good at producing.
 One of the foremost reasons people fret and tend to look about travel guitars it’s the sound and the resonance.
-And the Martin LXM is the best you can get in the market right now.
-Sure, it’s not as powerful as a full sized guitar can be but it’s sooo far from sounding like other guitars.
+The Martin LXM is the best you can get in the market right now.
+Sure, it’s not as powerful as a full-sized guitar can be but it’s far from sounding like other guitars.
 The best part is that it’s also very lightweight.

 Overall, Martin LXM is a great guitar or a great choice for traveling purposes that is being offered at a fair rate.
 The mark of using High-Pressure Laminate won’t go away so easily.
 Maybe the price for all HPL material cant be justified but the sound may be one of the reasons for you should buy it.
 For more, you should read our Little Martin LXM review.

-One of the best traveling guitars is Yamaha JR1, Yamaha Jr1 told us that quality doesn’t have to charge us so much money.
-Since the first appearance, this guitar found a way to take over the Traveling guitars market.
+One of the most popular guitars is Yamaha JR1.
+Yamaha Jr1 showed us that quality doesn’t have to charge us so much money.
+Since the first appearance, this guitar found a way to take over the travel guitars market.
 Their small size is the reason why people are all over Yamaha JR1.
-So with little words, this guitar is the best for you if you need a small guitar with yourself to travel around the places you would like to take your guitar away with you.
+So with little words, this guitar can be a great choice for you if you need a small guitar with yourself to travel around the places you would like to take your guitar away with you.

 Yamaha reduced the size of guitar for 3/4 and made this baby and this is mainly the reason why people like it so much.
 They used solid sitka spruce for the top of the guitar and the other parts of the guitar are made of meranti wood.
 But what we see in this guitar that others don’t, is the reason that this guitar comes along with a bound top.

-A characteristic that we see only at expensive guitars.
+A characteristic that we see only on expensive models.
 After all the tone is so much better and it definitely doesn’t leave any room for wondering about the amount of money it will cost you.

 A guitar that doesn’t cost so much sometimes can come with cloudy hardware, this is one of the ways for the companies to reduce the cost of the money they use to create one guitar.
 The bridge is made out of rosewood and nut its made of compact synthetic, cheap synthetics can’t come near to the real bone but they are a reasonable solution.

-Guitars for traveling are known for having a low or a weaker volume and they lack the sound of the low notes, but with this guitar, there is another story, for the money you buy it has enough sound to satisfy every traveler’s needs.
+Instruments for travelers are known for having a low or a weaker volume and they lack the sound of the low notes, but with this guitar, there is another story, for the money you buy it has enough sound to satisfy every traveler’s needs.

 For the people who don’t have so much money to invest in a travel guitars, this is the greatest solution they can get, this guitar is packed with some rich tone and it’s well made so this is a win-win situation.
 On our Yamaha JR1 review, we also mentioned it’s Pro’s and Con’s, so make sure to check that out too!

-Experienced guitars players can understand, but beginners should know that a Maestro Gibson it’s not like a real Gibson guitar.
+Experienced acoustic guitar players can understand, but beginners should know that a Maestro Gibson it’s not like a real Gibson guitar.
 Its a portable acoustic produced on behalf of guitar company Gibson.
-Still, that doesnt mean it’s not good or it’s not fun to play with it.
+Still, that doesn’t mean it’s not good or it’s not fun to play with it.

 The fingerboard has 21 frets and has a thin neck that means the guitar is easy to play.